Pedro A. Ortega

-Most of my work centers on information-theoretic and statistical mechanical approaches to adaptive control, leading to contributions in bounded rationality models and recasting adaptive control as a causal inference problem.
+Most of my work centers on information-theoretic and statistical mechanical approaches to learning and control, leading to contributions in bounded rationality models and recasting adaptive control as a causal inference problem.
 I have also worked on causal induction, and on game- and decision-theoretic models in computational neuroscience.

 To get a sense of my work, please refer to: